broadinstitute/stp_segmentation_wdl/README.md

 # STP Segmentation WDL

-This repository contains WDL scripts that will be used to run workflows on Terra.bio.
+This repository contains WDL scripts that will be used to run cell segmentation workflows on Terra.bio.

 ## Quick Overview: WDL, Docker, and Cromwell